How to deploy a Shopify Hydrogen storefront to Netlify

 Terminal window

-npm uninstall @shopify/remix-oxygen @shopify/mini-oxygen
+npm uninstall @shopify/mini-oxygen @shopify/oxygen-workers-types

 package.json